-Achieved a successful settlement of a co-founder dispute on behalf of Internet startup StreetEasy, Inc., and continue to protect and enforce that settlement before, during, and after StreetEasy’s acquisition by Zillow, Inc.
+Achieved successful settlement on behalf of Internet startup StreetEasy, Inc. in dispute with co-founder concerning ownership and control of company; enforced and protected settlement before, during, and after StreetEasy’s acquisition by Zillow, Inc.

-Obtained a unanimous jury verdict against the purveyor of forged Russian Suprematist art work.
+Obtained a unanimous jury verdict against the purveyor of forged Russian Supremacist art work.

 Advised the independent directors of Ampal-American Israel Corp. in connection with their exit from the board of directors; obtained dismissal of bankruptcy trustee’s breach of fiduciary duty lawsuit.